Tajinder-Dhoot/notes/backend/c#notes.md

     Create = 201,
     Unauthorized = 401,
     Forbidden = 403,
-    Internal Server Error 500,
+    Internal Server Error = 500
 }
 ```

 ### Access Modifiers
 - Public:
 - Private:
 - Protected: Can be used in dervied classes but not in other classes

 ### Virtual Methods
-- Virtual methods or properties may be overridden by the inheriting types.
+- Virtual methods or properties may be overridden in the derived classes.

 ### Type Casting
 #### Upcasting